 Running on Empty is Book #4 in the Thicker than Blood series.
 All books stand alone entirely and can be read independently of each other, but for the best reading experience, we suggest reading them in order:

-C. J. has loved to read since she was a kid dragging home bags of books from the library.
+C. J.'s love of reading began when she was a kid dragging home bags of books from the library.
 When she was twelve she started dreaming about becoming a published author.
-That dream came true when her first novel Thicker than Blood won the 2008 Jerry B. Jenkins Christian Writers Guild Operation First Novel contest.
-It became the first book in the Thicker than Blood series.
-C. J. lives in Pennsylvania with her family and their menagerie of dogs and a Paint mare named Sky. http://cjdarlington.com
+That dream came true when her first novel Thicker than Blood won a national writing contest.
+She has also written Jupiter Winds and Jupiter Storm the first and second books in the Jupiter Winds series.
+Her children's fantasy Alison Henry and the Creatures of Torone has also been well received.
+C. J. lives in Pennsylvania with her whippets, two tabby cats, and a Paint mare named Sky.